 Choice of names. - Although choosing an appropriate name for a clade has received less attention than constructing a phylogenetic definition, it is often a more difficult problem.
 A clade name governed by the Phylo-Code may be new or converted.
 A converted name is a preexisting name that has been established by publishing a phylogenetic definition for it.
 (Establishment under the PhyloCode is roughly equivalent to valid publication under the ICBN.)
 A preexisting name is a scientific name that has been in use prior to its establishment under the PhyloCode.
+It may be either a name governed by one of the rank-based codes or a scientific name that is in use but not governed by any code (e.g., zoological names ranked above the superfamily level).
 In order to qualify as preexisting under the PhyloCode, a plant name must be legitimate under the ICBN, with one exception.
 Names that lack a Latin diagnosis or reference to a previously published Latin diagnosis (and thus are not validly published under the ICBN [Art.
 36.1] if published in or after 1935) but include a diagnosis in some other language and otherwise qualify as legitimate names under the ICBN are accepted as preexisting names under the PhyloCode (Art.
 6.2).

-Choice of names is covered in PhyloCode Article 10.
+Choice of names is covered in PhyloCode Article 10, which is designed in part to promote continuity with the current nomenclature and in part to promote the development of an integrated system of names for nested sets of crown, apomorphy-based, and total clades.
 In general (but exceptions are detailed in Art.
 10.2), one must use a preexisting name if possible, the coining of a new name generally being permitted only when there is no preexisting name for a particular clade.
 Because most preexisting names do not have phylogenetic definitions, the decision on whether a name applies to a particular clade must be inferred from the circumscription and diagnostic features of the taxon to which it has been applied.
 Such inferences are not always simple.
 It can be difficult to determine with certainty whether a name that was used before cladistic reasoning became widespread applied to a group that we today recognize as being a clade.
 If there is no preexisting name that has been applied to a particular clade, one may select a preexisting name of a paraphyletic group originating from the same immediate ancestor as that clade, or one may coin a new name; the choice between these two options is left to the discretion of the author.